Charlie Craig (baseball)

 Photo of grave marker in Martinsburg, WV.
 Photo by Josh Hess.

-Charles F. Craig (1905 – death date unknown) was an American Negro league pitcher in the 1920s.
+Charles F. Craig (1905 – death date unknown) was an American Negro league baseball pitcher in the 1920s.

 A native of Martinsburg, West Virginia, Craig made his Negro leagues debut with the Lincoln Giants in 1926.
 He split time between the Lincoln club and the Harrisburg Giants the following season.